ajain1017/King-County-Housing-Regression-Analysis/README.md

 ## Introduction

-In this project, I explored the cycle of Data Science through the use of the King County Housing Data to help give Home Owners a spot on house price estimate for when they sell.
+In this project, I explored the cycle of Data Science through the use of the King County Housing Data to help give home owners a better idea on house price estimate for when they sell.

 The packages necessary are loaded at the beginning of the notebook: